Skip to main content

 “Yes, Baisa.”

 “Can you please teach me Bhabisa?
-Please Please!”
-Heer Baisa held her hand begging her with excitement.
+Please, Please!”
+Heer Baisa held her hand, begging her with excitement.
 In a moment, Ajbante Baisa felt like she was talking to Ratan Baisa instead.
 She smiled at Heer Kanwar and hugged her tightly instead of making her frown.

-“What’s wrong Bhabisa?
+“What’s wrong, Bhabisa?
 Do you miss home?”
-Heer baisa sounded worried.
+Heer Baisa sounded worried.

 “You reminded me of my... younger sister.”
 She smiled as she felt something heavy in her throat.

 “I am...”
-Heer Baisa smiled “Your younger sister, Bhabisa.”
+Heer Baisa smiled, “Your younger sister, Bhabisa.”

 For the rest of the evening, they bonded over their childhood stories and family tales.
-Heer Kanwar felt a little awkward when Ajbante mentioned Kunwar Shakta and her rakhi exchange stories and noticed her blush a little.
+Heer Kanwar felt a little awkward when Ajbante mentioned Kunwar Shakta and her rakhi exchange stories, and noticed her blush a little.
 The maid had arrived to announce that the royal dinner was ready.
-Ajbante Kanwar was dressed in a fuchsia pink and green lehenga, heavily designed with golden zari work and her jewellery set was changed to a Navratna set the Maharani gifted her.
-Holding Heer Kanwar’s hand she walked across the corridor back to the courtyard hallway.
+Ajbante Kanwar was dressed in a fuchsia pink and green lehenga, heavily designed with golden zari work and her jewellery set was changed to a Navratna set that the Maharani gifted her.
+Holding Heer Kanwar’s hand, she walked across the corridor back to the courtyard hallway.

 “I think Kunwar Jagmal is old enough to sleep alongside his brothers and maintain the decorum of the palace.”
 Ajbante felt goosebumps at Maharani’s firm words directed at the lady.

-“I will keep that in mind Maharanisa.”
+“I will keep that in mind, Maharanisa.”
 The lady was too quick with her apology.

 “Rani Dheerbai Bhattiyani.”
-Heer Kanwar whispered to Ajbante Kanwar “Something is wrong with her attitude, I tell you.”
+Heer Kanwar whispered to Ajbante Kanwar, “Something is wrong with her attitude, I tell you.”
 She shrugged.

 Ajbante Kanwar adjusted her veil nervously at his presence.
-He walked up to her with a slightly narrowed pair of questioning eyes and asked “Aren’t you feeling cold?”
+He walked up to her with a slightly narrowed pair of questioning eyes and asked, “Aren’t you feeling cold?”

 Watching him laugh made Ajbante Kanwar conscious of what she said.

 “I meant...”
-She fumbled nervously getting up to face him, and rubbing her hands together.
+She fumbled nervously getting up to face him, rubbing her hands together.
 “I am not used to...”

 “I understand.
 But the floor is too cold.
 Let’s sit over there?”
-He had pointed at the couch, laid with soft cushions while she nodded stealing a glance at his tilak-clad face.
+He had pointed at the couch, laid with soft cushions, while she nodded, stealing a glance at his tilak-clad face.

-“So you met everyone?” he asked sitting down and facing her as she smiled a little confused.
+“So you met everyone?” he asked, sitting down and facing her as she smiled a little, confused.

 “I may have forgotten who is who...”
 She was quick with the truth.
 He smiled.